catkin/catkin_tools/docs/verbs/catkin_config.rst

     Build Options:
       Options for configuring the way packages are built.

-      --parallel-jobs PARALLEL_JOBS, --parallel PARALLEL_JOBS, -p PARALLEL_JOBS
+      -j JOBS, --jobs JOBS  Maximum number of build jobs to be distributed across active packages. (default is cpu count)
+      -p PACKAGE_JOBS, --parallel-packages PACKAGE_JOBS
-                            Maximum number of packages which could be built in parallel (default is cpu count)
+                            Maximum number of packages allowed to be built in parallel (default is cpu count)
+      --jobserver           Use the internal GNU Make job server which will limit the number of Make jobs across all active packages.
+      --no-jobserver        Disable the internal GNU Make job server, and use an external one (like distcc, for example).
+      --env-cache           Re-use cached environment variables when re-sourcing a resultspace that has been loaded at a different stage in the task.
+      --no-env-cache        Don't cache environment variables when re-sourcing the same resultspace.
       --cmake-args ARG [ARG ...]
                             Arbitrary arguments which are passes to CMake.
-It must be passed after other arguments since it collects all following options.
+It collects all of following arguments until a "--" is read.
       --no-cmake-args       Pass no additional arguments to CMake.
       --make-args ARG [ARG ...]
-                            Arbitrary arguments which are passes to make.It must be passed after other arguments since it collects all following options.
+                            Arbitrary arguments which are passes to make.It collects all of following arguments until a "--" is read.
       --no-make-args        Pass no additional arguments to make (does not affect --catkin-make-args).
       --catkin-make-args ARG [ARG ...]
-                            Arbitrary arguments which are passes to make but only for catkin packages.It must be passed after other arguments since it collects all following options.
+                            Arbitrary arguments which are passes to make but only for catkin packages.It collects all of following arguments until a "--" is read.
       --no-catkin-make-args
                             Pass no additional arguments to make for catkin packages (does not affect --make-args).